 How do you meet these elevated expectations?
 As modern data centers evolve rapidly to meet these agility demands, network and application architectures are becoming increasingly complex, complicating efforts to understand service quality from infrastructure and application monitoring alone.
 Virtualization can obscure critical performance visibility at the same time complex service dependencies challenge even the best performance analysts and the most effective war rooms.
 While this may read like a recipe for disaster, within are secrets to success.

-How beautiful is your app from EUE perspective?
+How beautiful is your app?

 Remember the adage “beauty is in the eye of the beholder?”
 The same applies here; service quality is in the eye of the user.
 It’s hard to argue with that, especially when we consider the user as the face of the business.
 So, of course, to understand service quality, we should be measuring end-user experience (EUE).
 (Let’s work with the intended definition of EUE, which is end-user response time, or “click to glass”.
 We’ll ignore vendor attempts to dumb down its meaning, and acknowledge it is a subset of the more comprehensive term user experience, or UX.).
 In fact, EUE visibility has become a critical success factor for IT service excellence, providing important context to more effectively interpret infrastructure performance metrics.